MorpheusAIs/Morpheus/SepoliaCapitalProvisionTestnetGuide.md

 Click “Write” and confirm a transaction.

-Great, our rewards are now in the form of a MOR token on Arbitrum Sepolia, you can import the token address `0xe6D01D086a844a61641C75f1BCA572e7aa70e154` to your list in metamask using this [guide](https://support.metamask.io/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask#h_01FWH492CHY60HWPC28RW0872H) or check your balance via smart contract as we did with [stETH](#how-to-check-steth-balance?) token.
+Great, our rewards are now in the form of a MOR token on Arbitrum Sepolia, you can import the token address `0xe6D01D086a844a61641C75f1BCA572e7aa70e154` to your list in metamask using this [guide](https://support.metamask.io/hc/en-us/articles/360015489031-How-to-display-tokens-in-MetaMask#h_01FWH492CHY60HWPC28RW0872H) or check your balance via smart contract as we did with stETH token.

 ## How to get Arbitrum Sepolia ETH?
 To start we should have installed Metamask or another web3 wallet.
-Then we need to add Arbitrum Sepolia manually or using Chainlist and clicking “Add to Metamask”
+Then we need to add Arbitrum Sepolia manually or using [Chainlist](https://chainlist.org/?testnets=true&search=arbitrum+sepolia) and clicking “Add to Metamask”

 The next step is to fund your address with Arbitrum Sepolia ETH.
 You may use faucets like https://faucet.quicknode.com/arbitrum/sepolia or https://faucet.triangleplatform.com/arbitrum/sepolia to get some for paying fees.

-In case you are interested in more in depth guidance, please follow the link
+**In case you are interested in more in depth testnet guidance, please follow the [link](https://docs.google.com/document/d/1DbNx-CBpHjFUvIhbKHJSOshCKNTWlng7SeLzzn95AKY/edit)**